pmalmgren/petermalmgren.com/content/wasm-components-sqlite-vfs.md

 The goal of this post is to draw attention to the [awesome work happening in WebAssembly by the Bytecode Alliance](https://bytecodealliance.org/), particularly around WebAssembly components and how they can be used to push the boundaries of what's possible in JS and embedded environments.

-Even though my WIT interface only defined one VFS function, `vfsOpen`, I believe that it should be possible to extend and improve the approach I outlined here to run a fully customizable browser version of SQLite using WebAssembly components without emscripten.
+Even though my WIT interface only defined one VFS function, `vfsOpen`, I believe that it should be possible to extend and improve the approach I outlined here to run a fully customizable browser version of SQLite using WebAssembly components without the need for emscripten.

 I hope this post sparks some further discussion between the SQLite project and the WebAssembly community on using WebAssembly components to embed and run SQLite.

 I hope you enjoyed this post and found it helpful!

+## Credits

+Thanks to [@guybedford](https://twitter.com/guybedford) for proofreading this post and providing some tips on using the jco CLI to build WebAssembly components.

+Thanks to the authors of [rustqlite](https://github.com/rusqlite/rusqlite) for providing and maintaining an awesome crate.